-There are currently 3 fire hydrants available in the Annexation Area.
-The Comparable Areas all have fire hydrants installed according to the standards set by the Utilities Department, the Insurance Services Office, and the Ten States Standards.
+There are 7 fire hydrants currently available and operating properly in the Annexation Area.
+A map showing the locations of the hydrants is attached and incorporated herein as part of Exhibit 12.
+The spacing of the hydrants in the Annexation Area is consistent with the type and intensity of the development and the standards set by the Utilities Department, the Insurance Services Office, and the Ten States Standards.
+Applicable portions of these standards are attached and incorporated herein as Exhibit 13.
 Generally, spacing varies between 350 and 600 feet, depending on these standards, with closer spacing required for industrial, commercial, and densely populated areas.
+The Comparable Areas all have fire hydrants installed according to the same standards.
 The fire hydrant locations in the Comparable Areas are shown on the map attached and incorporated herein as Exhibit 12.

-Fire hydrants are publicly owned and maintained.
-The rental charges for publicly owned hydrants are incorporated into the existing billing structure for water users within the City's corporate boundaries, as approved by Ordinance of the Bloomington Common Council and the Utilities Regulatory Commission.
+All of the fire hydrants in Annexation Area will become publicly owned and maintained upon annexation.
+The rental charges for publicly owned hydrants will be incorporated into the existing billing structure for water users within the City's corporate boundaries, as approved by Ordinance of the Bloomington Common Council and the Utilities Regulatory Commission.
 No General Fund expenses for fire hydrants will occur as a result of this annexation.